 • hormone therapy, which can block the activity of hormone receptors on cancer cells

-• Radiation therapy.
-Radiation therapy uses high-powered energy beams to destroy and stop the spread of cancerous cells.
+• Radiation: Radiation uses high-powered energy beams to destroy and stop the spread of cancerous cells.
 It’s used after surgery to help destroy any cancer cells that may remain.
-Additional systemic therapies may be used after surgery as well.
+Additional systemic therapies may also be used after surgery.

 Stage 4 inflammatory breast cancer treatment